Why are fireflies disappearing?

 The other part of the problem is light pollution.

-Both female and male fireflies use their glowing lights to communicate with one another, to find mates, keep interlopers away and establish territory.
-Depending on the species, those flashy messages are coordinated — often across huge groups of thousands of bugs.
+Both female and male fireflies use their glowing lights to communicate with one another, to find mates, to keep interlopers away and to establish territory.
+Depending on the species, those flashy messages are coordinated, often across huge groups of thousands of bugs.
 Research has shown that lights — both stationary, like streetlights or lights from a house, and temporary, like car headlights — make it harder for fireflies to communicate.
 If mom and dad firefly can't find each other to mate because they're thrown off by car headlights, young fireflies never get created.

+The most recent report says this is happening far too often.
+A study published this month in BioScience is a comprehensive review of the status of firefly populations and how the three main factors mentioned above are hurting them.
+In short, the scientists say we've done a lot to raise awareness of the problem, but now we need to create better monitoring systems to know exactly which human behaviors are causing their numbers to plummet.

-And in the Smoky Mountain National Forest, people come from far and wide every May and June to experience synchronous fireflies — a tradition documented in the video below.
-(Firefly-viewing dates and information for 2017 can be found here.)
+And in the Smoky Mountain National Forest, people come from far and wide every May and June to experience synchronous fireflies, a tradition documented in the video below and in more depth in the story linked in this sentence.

 Kids who grow up without fireflies will never know what they're missing.
-The bioluminescent bugs are a magical addition to the landscape, but once they cease to exist, they will exist only in the summertime memories of older people.
-If you'd like to keep fireflies around in real life and not just as a memory, you can help create firefly habitat in and around your own home, with these ideas.
+The bioluminescent bugs are a magical addition to the landscape, but if we lose them, they'll exist only in the summertime memories of older people.
+If you'd like to keep fireflies around in real life and not just as a memory, you can create a firefly habitat around your house.
+And for more information, the Xerces Society for Invertebrate Conservation offers an in-depth guide for protecting these "jewels of the night."

 Editor's note: This story has been updated since it was originally published in June 2016.